kraj/meta-clang/README.md

 TOOLCHAIN = "clang"
 ```
 also look at `conf/nonclangable.conf` for list of recipes which do not yet fully
-build with clang
+build with clang.

 # Default Compiler Runtime

 Default is to use GNU runtime `RUNTIME = "gnu"` which consists of libgcc, libstdc++ to provide C/C++
 runtime support.
-However its possible to use LLVM runtime to replace it where
+However it's possible to use LLVM runtime to replace it where
 compile-rt, llvm libunwind, and libc++ are used to provide C/C++ runtime, while
 GNU runtime works with both GCC and Clang, LLVM runtime is only tested with Clang
-compiler, Switching to use LLVM runtime is done via a config metadata knob
+compiler, switching to use LLVM runtime is done via a config metadata knob

 ```shell
 RUNTIME = "llvm"
 ```

-RUNTIME variable influences individual runtime elements and can be set explcitly as well
+RUNTIME variable influences individual runtime elements and can be set explicitly as well
-e.g. `LIBCPLUSPLUS` `COMPILER_RT` and `UNWINDLIB`
+e.g. `LIBCPLUSPLUS` `COMPILER_RT` and `UNWINDLIB`.

 Please note that this will still use crt files from GNU compiler always, while llvm now
-do provide crt files, they have not been yet intergrated into toolchain
+do provide crt files, they have not been yet integrated into the toolchain.

 # Default C++ Standard Library Switch

-Using RUNTIME bariable will select which C++ runtime is used, however it can be overridden
+Using RUNTIME variable will select which C++ runtime is used, however it can be overridden
-if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `RUNTIME` is
+if needed to by modifying `LIBCPLUSPLUS` variable, usually defaults used by `RUNTIME` are
 best fit. e.g. below we select LLVM C++ as default C++ runtime.

 ```shell